spywhere/vscode-express-lines/README.md

 ### What can be use with Express-Lines?
 - Run a number sequence
-- Align text
+- Text alignment
-- Multi-line regex replace
+- Multi-line regular expression replacement
 - and more... (examples below)

 ### How it works?